50 Biggest Houses in the US

 Size: 105,000 square-foot

-Nile Niami, a developer of ultra-luxurious properties in Bel Air bunk known as “The One,” considers this project to be the pinnacle of his career.
+Nile Niami, a developer of ultra-luxurious real estate in Bel Air bunk called “The One,” views this project as the achievement of his professional life.

 Bel Air, Los Angeles